hyosung11/Launch-School/Courses/journal.md

 10:56 Alex figures problems out with simple solutions.
 It's great.

 12:16 Able to solve Typoglycemia Generator without looking at any solutions in about 30 minutes.
 Okay.

+15:24 I still have not heard from Greenshades about the Sale Engineer position.
+I can just focus on more practice.

+16:20 I still have not heard from Greenshades.
+Frank says they are considering one other candidate.
+My stomach hurts a little bit.
+I'm looking forward to passing the interview assessment and moving on to OOP - Object-Oriented Programming.
+Laurent says he doesn't like OOP.